learn-co-curriculum/rails-static-request-readme/README.md

 ## Routing

 How does your application know what view to render to users?
-This is where routing comes in, as a framework Rails has a comprehensive routing system for both dynamic and static pages.
+This is where routing comes in.
+As a framework, Rails has a comprehensive routing system for both dynamic and static pages.
 Below are the differences between a static and dynamic route:

-* **Static route** - A static route will render a view that does not change, you typically will not send parameters to it, examples would be: a site's about or contact pages.
+* **Static route** - A static route will render a view that does not change, you typically will not send parameters to it.
+Examples would be a site's about or contact pages.
-* **Dynamic route** - Dynamic routes are pages that accept parameters and render different content based on those parameters, an example would be: a blog's post page that contains a specific article.
+* **Dynamic route** - Dynamic routes are pages that accept parameters and render different content based on those parameters.
+An example would be a blog's post page that contains a specific article.

-In this lesson we are going to specifically cover static pages to ensure that you can get a firm understanding of how routing works in a Rails application.
+In this lesson we're going to specifically cover static pages to ensure that you can get a firm understanding of how routing works in a Rails application.

 Before we dive into the code and routing configurations, it helps to know how HTTP works at a high level.
 Below is the flow that takes place when a user attempts to go to a page on a Rails application:

 1. A URL is entered into the browser, this is the HTTP request
 2. That request is sent to the server where the application's router interprets the request and sends a message to the controller mapped to that route
 3. The controller communicates with the view file mapped to the controller method
-4. The server returns that HTTP response, which contains the view and page that can be viewed in the browser
+4. The server returns that HTTP response, which contains the view page that can be viewed in the browser

 ## Implementing a Static Route